Canterbury School (Connecticut): Academic

 There are various academic buildings with classrooms and study spaces on campus, including the Steers Center, which houses the Coleman Digital Media Lab, Innovation & Design Lab, and D’Amour Center for Faith, Service & Justice; Robert M. Steele ’72 Hall, where the David C. Copley ’70 Library and Donovan Center for Learning are located; Nelson Hume Hall, which includes Maguire Auditorium; and Old Schoolhouse.

 Religious

 Chapel of Our Lady was built in 1928 and expanded in 1959.
 It can seat 300.
-Mass is celebrated every Sunday during the school year in the Chapel at 11:30 AM.
+Mass is celebrated there every Sunday during the school year.
 The bottom floor of the chapel contains a classroom.
-Its stained glass windows have been recently restored.
 The chapel's carillon is named for alumnus Mel Ferrer '34.

 Chaplain’s Residence is the oldest building on campus and has had various uses, including acting as Canterbury’s first chapel.

 Athletic

 Outdoor facilities include 8 tennis courts, Hamilton Stadium (a multipurpose turf field and track), Sheehy Family Field (a multipurpose turf field), other multipurpose grass playing fields, and baseball and softball diamonds with dugouts.

 Canterbury Offers 19 Varsity Teams in Baseball, Basketball, Field Hockey, Football, Hockey, Lacrosse, Squash, Soccer, Softball, Swimming, Tennis, Volleyball, and Wrestling.
 All students participate in sports and Canterbury fields Junior Varsity, Thirds and Fourth teams in support of its varsity sports.

 The school competes in the New England Preparatory School Athletic Council (NEPSAC).